 * Chapter 3 – Rights and obligations of parties for residential tenancies / Division 2 – Locks and keys.

-There are a number of tenancy support services available to tenants in Queensland.
+There are several tenancy support services available to tenants in Queensland.
 Click here for support service contacts in the state.